subatomicglue/angular5-cli-lazy/README.md

 Forked from https://github.com/alexzuza/angular-cli-lazy, refactored into lazy-loader.service.ts

-# AngularCliLazy - Demo (which includes reusable LazyLoaderService)
+# Proceedural Lazy Loading of modules in `angular-cli` without the Router

-This project shows how to manually lazy-load an `NgModule` and associated `Component`s in an `angular-cli` application, by using a function call instead of Angular `Router` URL routes.
+Here we present a `LazyLoaderService` Angular `Service` which has methods to manually `load` a `NgModule`, and `create` a `Component` found inside the module.
+We show how to manually lazy-load by using just a function call, instead of the well known method of using Angular `Router` URL routes.

+# Background
 In angular, NgModules will be compiled out to separate .js files, which gives the opportunity to lazy-load them much later after the application has been running.

-Here we provide a `LazyLoaderService` which has methods to `load` the module, and `create` components from the module.
+We can structure the application to load only the minimal amount upfront, for a faster page-load experience, then later load additional modules as the user navigates the app.

+We only show how to load known modules.

+This will not work to load an unknown module (useful e.g. in Ad systems where customer gives a new bundle of code with their Ad to an already running system.)

-# Docs for the LazyLoaderService
+# About LazyLoaderService
 ```
 Lazy load an NgModule's .js bundle, instantiate a component
 Refactored from demo: https://github.com/alexzuza/angular-cli-lazy